Fragmenta.

 Getting started

 Day one, you read about Seneca's advice on anger.
 Day thirty, you realize you've absorbed more ancient history than you learned in four years of school.
 Day ninety, someone mentions the Stoics at dinner and you have something genuinely interesting to say.
+Day 365, you're the person who knows that gladiator fights rarely ended in death, that Athens had a legal mechanism to exile dangerous politicians, and that Caesar was warned — and still went.

 Five minutes.
 Every morning.
 That's all it takes.